Praveen-Koudagani/musicplayer/README.md

 # musicplayer
-music player implementation using reactjs and springboot,java
+music player implementation using reactjs and springboot, java